- Stereotactic biopsy—A computer is used to help locate where the biopsy will be taken, so only a small hole will be needed.

 Prior to Procedure

-At your appointment before your surgery, you can expect:
+At the appointment before your surgery, you can expect:

 - A neurological exam—to find out how your nerves work, your mental status, and your motor and sensory abilities